International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.binding.https.md

 #### 3.3.1 POST

-A provider may make an offer by POSTing a [ContractOfferMessage](./message/contract-offer-message.json) to the `negotiations/:consumerPid/offers` callback:
+A provider may make an [Offer](../model/terminology.md#offer) by POSTing a [ContractOfferMessage](./message/contract-offer-message.json) to the `negotiations/:consumerPid/offers` callback:

 ```
 POST https://connector.consumer.com/callback/negotiations/urn:uuid:32541fe6-c580-409e-85a8-8a9a32fbe833/offers